 An oleander plant can become a tree or bush.
-It can be allowed to grow in their natural mound form, or they can be trained into a multi-stemmed or single-stemmed oleander tree at a height of 19 feet.
+It can be allowed to grow in its natural bushy mound form or trained into a multi-stemmed or single-stemmed oleander tree at a height of 19 feet.
 To create a single-stemmed tree, cut off all other stems and any side branches on the main stem to about half their length.
 Support the plant with a bamboo stake.
 Push the stake into the ground next to the stem and use plant ties to secure the stem to the stake.

 Oleander prefers full sun.
 It will also tolerate partial shade, but its foliage won't be as dense.
 It is also tolerant of heat, drought, wind, and coastal conditions.

 Plant in well-drained soil for best results.
 Oleander shrubs can adapt to many kinds of soil conditions: poor soil, sandy soil, and a range of soil pH levels.
 Like many native Mediterranean plants, oleanders prefer alkaline soil, but they will grow in acidic or neutral soil, adapting to pH levels between 5.0 and 8.3.
 Before planting, test the pH level of the soil.
 If the soil is overly acidic, mix in ground limestone, oyster shells, or wood ash.

 Water whenever the top inch of the soil becomes dry.
 If transplanting a container-grown oleander from one pot to another, choose a larger container with drainage holes to prevent the plant from becoming root-bound.

-Feed poor soil with light dose of a balanced fertilizer during the plant's first spring and a light fertilization yearly thereafter.
+Feed poor soil with a light dose of a balanced fertilizer during the plant's first spring and a light fertilization yearly thereafter.
 Moving forward, established oleander is not a heavy feeder.

 Temperature and Humidity